 (c) a conviction may be recorded in respect of more than one authorisation.

-(4) Nothing in this section prevents another authorisation from being granted to a person whose authorisation has been cancelled under this section.
+(4) Where an authorisation has been suspended under subsection (2), the authorisation remains suspended until the CEO is satisfied that all outstanding fines have been paid in respect of —

+(a) the convictions recorded with respect to the authorisation under this section; and

+(b) any other convictions of the authorisation holder under this Act,

+and the time period imposed under subsection (2) has elapsed.

 [Section 224 amended by No. 28 of 2006 s.
-236.]
+236; No. 37 of 2009 s.
+18.]

 225. Court may prohibit person from being on fishing boats or certain places etc.